Group with operators

-In abstract algebra, a branch of mathematics, the algebraic structure group with operators or Ω-group can be viewed as a group with a set Ω that operates on the elements of the group in a special way.
+In abstract algebra, a branch of mathematics, a group with operators or Ω-group is an algebraic structure that can be viewed as a group together with a set Ω that operates on the elements of the group in a special way.

 Groups with operators were extensively studied by Emmy Noether and her school in the 1920s.
 She employed the concept in her original formulation of the three Noether isomorphism theorems.

 Definition

 A group with operators $(G, \Omega)$ can be defined as a group $G = (G, \cdot)$ together with an action of a set $\Omega$ on $G$:

 that is distributive relative to the group law: